 All cancers combined mortality rates (European age-standardised

 For all cancers combined, there are both mortality and incidence differences between the countries.

 All Cancers Combined (C00-C97), Number of Deaths, Crude and European Age-Standardised (AS) Mortality Rates per 100,000 Population, UK, 2018

 - Data were provided by the Office for National Statistics on request, November 2019.
 Similar data can be found here: http://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths.

-- Data were provided by the Information Services Division (ISD) Scotland on request, November 2015.
-Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.
+- Data were provided by ISD Scotland on request, October 2019.
+Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/index.asp.

 - Data were provided by the Northern Ireland Cancer Registry on request, June 2020.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.

 About this data